 and there is nothing they can do to change that, whereas man can repent, most

 of us anyway.
-There are some who have crossed the line and become like the
+However, there are some who have crossed the line and become like the

 demons, who have a reprobate mind and are incapable of repentance.
-What does a
+What kind of sin

 there is a level of denying the truth that is so offensive to God that the